solsword/research_notes/posters/combined/poster.md

 # Impacts {.section}

-- Some players and fans revel in colonialist fantasies (*"...who doesn't want to be all barbarian and destroy every village[?]"* from [the Minecraft Wiki tutorial on Colonizing](https://minecraft.gamepedia.com/Tutorials/Colonizing)).
+- Explicitly colonialist fantasies (*"...who doesn't want to be all barbarian and destroy every village[?]"* from [the Minecraft Wiki tutorial on Colonizing](https://minecraft.gamepedia.com/Tutorials/Colonizing)).
-- Mechanics support explicit teaching of colonialist myths (e.g., a ["British Colonisation" lesson](https://education.minecraft.net/lessons/british-colonisation/) on the [Minecraft Education Edition site](https://education.minecraft.net/) to teach about *"what the settlers went through"* in Australia).
+- Colonialist myths in education (for example, a ["British Colonisation" lesson](https://education.minecraft.net/lessons/british-colonisation/) to teach about *"what the settlers went through"* in Australia on the [Minecraft Education Edition site](https://education.minecraft.net/)).
-- These myths cause demonstrable psychological harm.³
+- In addition to obscuring and distorting colonialist histories, these myths cause direct psychological harm.⁴
 - Similar mechanics exist in many game genres, because mechanics are often uncritically copied between games.

 ::::{.footnote}
-³ Stegman, Erik and Phillips, Victoria F., *Missing the Point: The Real Impact of Native Mascots and Team Names on American Indian and Alaska Native Youth*.
+⁴ Stegman, Erik and Phillips, Victoria F., *Missing the Point: The Real Impact of Native Mascots and Team Names on American Indian and Alaska Native Youth*.
 Center for American Progress, July 2014.
 ::::